Georges Le Mesnager arrived in California in 1867. He was sixteen years old.

 Georges was buried with full military honors.
 Every war veterans' association flew its flag at the funeral.
 This being small-town France, the funeral was held before the very altar where he had been baptized so many years earlier.
 Colonel Oblet recorded Georges' considerable military accomplishments on his tombstone.

-Incredibly, the Le Mesnagers' old stone house is still standing at 3429 Markridge Road in Glendale.
+Incredibly, the Le Mesnagers' old stone house is still standing at 3429 Markridge Road in Glendale and is being converted into a nature center.
 There is also a Mesnagers Street in Los Angeles.

 Surviving sites associated with the French community are RARE (as of today, I've mapped FOUR HUNDRED, only a handful of which still exist).
 And yet, somehow, it doesn't seem like enough.